-The Lotus Excel Sports Car
+A review of The Lotus Excel Sports Car, covering development,

-A review of The Lotus Excel Sports Car, covering development, important features, and technical data of this the twenty seventh model in the Lotus range.
+important features, and technical data of this the twenty seventh model

-In this Article, I offer a nostalgic look at the Lotus Excel, one of an elite group of classic cars, which was manufactured during the period 1982 to 1992.
+the Lotus Excel, one of an elite group of classic cars, which was

 The Lotus Excel sports car was launched in 1982, and was given the designation Type 89.

-In terms of design, it was similar in shape to the Eclat, upon which it was based, but received softer styling in the nose area, together with integrated lights, bumper, and spoiler.
+terms of design, it was similar in shape to the Eclat, upon which it

 The result was a stylish 2+2 sports coupe.